cewing/training.python_web/source/presentations/session01.rst

 github repository.
 Remember to write meaningful commit messages.

 Don't be afraid to start up a Python interpreter and play with your model.
 Try things out.
 Learn how this all works by making mistakes.
+Remember the ``pshell`` command and how we set up a session once the shell is running.

 Errors at the SQL level can sometimes leave your session unusable.
 To restore it, use the ``session.rollback()`` method.
 You'll lose uncommitted changes,